andrei-markeev/ngx_http_jwted_module/README.md

 # Nginx JWT validation with Ed25519

-EdDSA algorithms are faster and more secure than traditional RSA and ESA.
+EdDSA algorithms are fast and more secure than traditional RSA and ESA.
 This module uses OpenSSL implementation of Ed25519 algorithm for verifying JWT Bearer tokens from Authorization header.

 ## Compiling with Nginx